kyma-project/kyma/docs/service-catalog/docs/012-details-provisioning-and-binding.md

 ### Define other types of resources

 The UsageKind is a cluster-wide custom resource which allows you to bind a ServiceInstance to any kind of resource.
 By default, Kyma provides two UsageKinds which enable binding either to a Deployment or a Function.
 You can add more UsageKinds if you want to bind your ServiceInstance to other types of resources.
-The UsageKind contains information on the way in which binding to this custom resources is conducted.
+The UsageKind contains information on how the binding to these custom resources is conducted.
 The ServiceBindingUsage uses this information to inject Secrets to the application.

 ![Kyma UsageKind](./assets/usagekind.png)